 No. There is a separate notification for each performance exception triggered.
-A digest-style notification is not possible today.
+A digest-style notification is not available at this time.

 Is there a way to deactivate performance exception notifications?

-Leaderboards are generated daily in the early morning hours of the timezone in which the account is installed (data to generate the leaderboards is gathered hourly, however.)
+Leaderboards are generated daily in the early morning hours of the timezone, in which the account is installed (however, data to generate the leaderboards is gathered hourly).